-About Jean-Pierre Bal
+About Jean-Pierre BAL

-Many years later Jean-Pierre learned on
+Many years later Jean-Pierre

-his own the classical
+his own, the classical

 restores vintage and antique trunks of the BelMal Collection as well as